learnscalability/learnscalability.com/content/post/motivation.md

 draft = true
 +++

 `learnscalability.com` is a project that presents topics on distributed systems.
 The focus is on patterns, algorithms and tools that are the building blocks of modern scalable systems.

 Along with that, there will be reviews of relevant research papers, analyses of existing open-source systems and solutions to design exercises.

 ## Motivation

 When designing scalable systems, the usual approach is to pick open source components that cover as much as possible of the specification.
 Then engineers write the code that glues these components together.

 The goal, on the one hand, is to minimize the amount of code written in-house because it has the potential of being buggy and insecure.
-On the other hand, the third party systems chosen need to be small in focus, well written, efficient, robust and secure in production.
+On the other hand, the third-party systems chosen need to be small in focus, well written, efficient, robust and secure in production.

 Because of this optimization challenge, picking off-the-shelf components needs to be coupled with a good understanding of how they work at a lower level of abstraction.

-The goal of this project is to decompose some of these solutions and distil the core ideas that power them.
+The goal of this project is to decompose some of these solutions and distill the core ideas that power them.
 Armed with this knowledge, engineers are in a better position to decide whether to build or download.

 ## Approach